Baker College of Owosso Breaks Ground on New Veterinary Technology Building

 Baker College of Owosso is breaking ground on the construction of its new Veterinary Technology facility.
 The Veterinary Technology program is new to the Owosso campus, beginning fall 2020, with leadership and resources relocating from Baker College of Flint.
 Additionally, Baker College announced today the addition of Dr. Russell Ritchie to its team, as medical director of the new Owosso Vet Tech program.

-The 4,500+-square-foot, stand-alone building will be added to BC’s Owosso campus at 1020 S. Washington St. Construction – led by Perrin Construction, Inc. of Durand, Mich. – is scheduled for July to December 2020, with the first cohort of students utilizing the facility beginning January 2021.
+The 4,500+-square-foot, stand-alone building will be added to Baker College’s Owosso campus at 1020 S. Washington St. Construction – led by Perrin Construction, Inc. of Durand, Mich. – is scheduled for July to December 2020, with the first cohort of students utilizing the facility beginning January 2021.
 The structure will house classrooms, diagnostic labs, offices and treatment, operating and x-ray rooms.

 “We’re thrilled to be bringing a new addition to Baker’s Owosso campus…with both the Vet Tech program and its facility,” said Denise Bannan, Ph.D., campus president.
 “There is a lot of opportunity for students in the veterinary field, and there is need in the Shiawassee County-area for veterinary professionals, so we think this program and this building are coming to the right place at the right time, and we can’t wait to get started.”